 Previously me and my husband go for a valentine’s meal together.
 Now we celebrate Valentine’s day as a family at home.
 Whilst I still plan to have a romantic meal just the two of us.
 I also hope to have a special family meal for the 5 of us.
 Nice food, fancy clothes, special drinks and dancing.

 Like most families we have a treasure hunt every Easter.
 It is the highlight of the year for my Children.
 Last year February 14th fell on a Sunday which is the perfect day to organise a Valentine’s Day treasure hunt.
 This year we plan to do the same.
 Weather permitting it will be around the garden and there will be a little bit of treasure at the end.
 Nothing expensive maybe a little book to encourage some reading.
-Again just a little bit of fun!
+Again just a little bit of fun and these Valentines games can be for toddlers and older children too.

 I hope you found these ideas inspiring.
 Valentine’s Day doesn’t have to be extravagant or expensive.
 You can get so many affordable Valentine’s products from discount stores or supermarkets.
 Sometimes it is even more fun to make your own, and the kids will love getting involved.